 Interview with Dr. Sandra Carter, L.Ac

-Dr. Sandra Carter is a Native American Shamanic healer of the Lumbee Nation of North Carolina and the first and only Dr. of Chinese Medicine in her tribe.
+Dr. Sandra Carter is a licensed acupuncturist and Native American Shamanic healer of the Lumbee Nation of North Carolina and the first and only Dr. of Chinese Medicine in her tribe.
 She has trained in China on two separate occasions, in 2007 and 2012, and she is also a Reiki Master and Metaphysical Practitioner.
 Dr. Carter has experience in massage and holistic psychology and is also an ordained Minister.
 Her healing practice is unlike any other as she combines all of her God-given gifts with 20 years of healing experience to create a one of a kind, unique treatment that is changing lives in Tampa Bay.
 She is a practicing Acupuncture Physician since her graduation in 2014, and the owner/operator of Nirvana Acupuncture & Medical Center in Tampa, FL.

 Hello Dr. Sandra Carter!
 Thanks for joining us for the Acupuncturist of the Month Interview.